-In this section, we introduce an example of a three-agent society and show how the integrative negotiation mechanism works using the MO framework.
+In this section, we introduce an example of a three-agent society and show how the integrative negotiation mechanism works using the MQ framework.

-There are three agents in this society as shown in Figure 4:

-- Computer Producer Agent (c): receives "Produce Computer" task from an outside agent (which is not considered in this example).
-Figure 4 shows that to accomplish "Produce Computer" task, Computer Producer Agent needs to generate an external request for hardware ("Get_Hardware" task), and also needs to ship the computer ("Deliver_Computer") through a transport agent. - Hardware Producer Agent (h): receives task "Get Hardware" from Computer Producer Agent, it also receives "Purchase Parts" task from an outside agent. - Transport Agent (t): receives task "Deliver_Computer" from Computer Producer Agent, it also receives "Deliver_Product" task from an outside agent.
+There are three agents in this society as shown in Figure 4.
+Computer Producer Agent (c) receives Produce_Computer task from an outside agent (which is not considered in this example).
+To accomplish Produce_Computer task, Computer Producer Agent needs to generate an external request for hardware (Get_Hardware task), and also needs to ship the computer (De-liver_Computer) through a transport agent.
+Hardware Producer Agent (h) receives task Get_Hardware from Computer Producer Agent, it also receives Purchase_Parts task from an outside agent.
+Transport Agent (t) receives task Deliver_Computer from Computer Producer Agent, it also receives Deliver_Product task from an outside agent.

-In this example, every agent collects the same type of goal_related MQ: "MQ\$".
-The utility curve for "MQ\$" is: utility(x) = x, every agent uses this same function.
+In this example, every agent collects the same type of goal_related MQ: $MQ{\$}$.
+The utility curve for $MQ{\$}$ is: utility(x) = x, every agent uses this same function.
 Each task that the agent receives includes following information:

-- deadline (dl): the latest finish time for the task. - reward (r): if the task is finished by the deadline, the agent will get reward r (which is r units of "MQ\$"). - early finish reward rate (e): If the agent can finish the task by the time (ft) as it promised in the contract, it will get the extra early finish reward: max (er(dl-ft), r)4 in addition to the reward r.
+- earliest start time (est), the performance of the task before this time does not generate valid results. - deadline (dl): the latest finish time for the task. - reward (r): if the task is finished by the deadline, the agent will get reward r (which is r units of MQ{\$}).

-Hardware Producer Agent receives "Purchase_Parts" task from an outside agent with x units of MQ\$, where x is a random number varying from 2 to 10.
-Computer Producer Agent has long-term contract relationship with Hardware Producer Agent and Transport Agent: its "Get_Hardware" task always goes to Hardware Producer Agent with a fixed reward of 3 units of MQ\$, and its "Deliver_Product" task always goes to Transport Agent with a fixed reward of 3 units of MQ\$.
-Every "Produce_Computer" task comes to Computer Producer Agent with a reward of 20 units of MQ\$, if it is finished by its deadline, Computer Producer Agent would have its local utility increased by 14 units.
-Assume task "Get_Hardware" and "Deliver_Product" have the same importance, the accomplishment of each task would result in 7 units utility increase for Computer Producer Agent.
-This information is reflect by the 7 units of $MQ{hc/t}$ transferred with task "Get_Hardware" and 7 units of $MQ{tc/t}$ transferred with task "Deliver_Product". $MQ{hc/t}$ is a relational MO introduced to reflect the relationship of Hardware Producer Agent with Computer Producer Agent concerning task t.
-The transferred "MQ_hc/t" with the task represents the utility increase of Computer Producer Agent by having this task accomplished.
-How it is mapped into Hardware Producer Agent's virtual utility depends on Hardware Producer Agent's attitude towards the utility increase of Computer Producer Agent regarding task "Get_Hardware".
-If the "Produce_Computer" task could be finished earlier than its deadline, Computer Producer Agent could get more than 20 units reward.
-The extra utility increase could be estimated and reflected by more than 7 units transferred "MQ_hc/t' or "MQ_tc/t" for the other two agents.
-Suppose the following task is received by Computer Producer Agent:
+Hardware Producer Agent receives Purchase_Parts task from an outside agent with x units of $MQ{\$}$, where x is a random number varying from 2 to 10.
+Computer Producer Agent has long-term contract relationship with Hardware Producer Agent and Transport Agent: its Get_Hardware task always goes to Hardware Producer Agent with a fixed reward of 3 units of $MQ{\$}$, and its Deliver_Computer task always goes to Transport Agent with a fixed reward of 3 outcome when it makes its local decision.

+units of $MQ{\$}$.
+Every Produce_Computer task comes to Computer Producer Agent with a reward of 20 units of $MQ{\$}$, if it is finished by its deadline, Computer Producer Agent would have its local utility increased by 14 units.
+Assume task Get_Hardware and Deliver_Computer have the same importance, the accomplishment of each task would result in 7 units utility increase for Computer Producer Agent.
+This information is reflect by the 7 units of $MQ{hc/t}$ transferred with task Get_Hardware and 7 units of $MQ{tc/t}$ transferred with task Deliver_Computer. $MQ{hc/t}^2$ is a relational MQ introduced to reflect the relationship of Hardware Producer Agent with Computer Producer Agent concerning task t.
+The transferred $MQ{hc/t}$ with the task represents the utility increase of Computer Producer Agent by having this task accomplished.
+How it is mapped into Hardware Producer Agent's virtual utility depends on Hardware Producer Agent's attitude towards the utility increase of Computer Producer Agent regarding task Get_Hardware.
+Suppose Computer Producer Agent receives the following task:

-task name : Purchase_Computer_A
+task name : Purchase_Computer_A est: 10

-est: 10 deadline: 70
+deadline: 70

-reward: 20 units MQ\$
+reward: 20 units $MQ{\$}$